StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudformation/basics/cloudformation-basics.md

       InstanceType: "t2.micro"
 ```

-For the full capabilites and more information about the specification of CloudFormation templates, please refer to the latest CloudFormation [User Guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html).
+For the full capabilities and more information about the specification of CloudFormation templates, please refer to the latest CloudFormation [User Guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html).

 ## CloudFormation Stacks

 In addition to provisioning Amazon resources with CloudFormation, existing resources created through CloudFormation can be changed by updating the template after deployment.

-Each deployment of a CloudFormation template results in a so called stack.
+Each deployment of a CloudFormation template results in a so-called stack.
 This CloudFormation stack is the representation of the CloudFormation template and its corresponding resources on the AWS platform.
 Changes to the template of a created stack are directly reflected in the resources corresponding to that stack and updated accordingly.
 This allows the user to manage his CloudFormation stacks even after deployment.

 ## Additional Info